Rules of Thumb: Copyright Made Simple for Classroom Instructors

 Or maybe you want to add captions to a third-party video file for accessibility purposes.

 How certain are you that the media you share, and the way you share it in the classroom is legal and fair to the author?

 Navigating copyright law isn’t actually as hard as it seems.
 If you’re armed with a basic knowledge of how copyright laws work, it’s easy to determine which media is acceptable to share and when.

 If you’ve been teaching for a while, you probably have a pretty good grasp on how to responsibly handle most forms of media.
 But just to be sure, we’ve put this post together as a short guide to sharing content properly and, ultimately, avoiding any risk of accidental copyright infringement.

-On November 3rd, 2016, we hosted a crash-course in classroom copyright rules to help instructors everywhere stay on the right side of US copyright law.
+We hosted a crash-course in classroom copyright rules to help instructors everywhere stay on the right side of US copyright law.

 Dr. Tom Tobin, Coordinator of Learning Technologies at Northeastern Illinois University, introduced a few short-hand rules of thumb, mnemonic devices, and basic concepts to help instructors avoid risk when copying and sharing learning materials.

 Fair-use is the first thing you need to understand if you commonly share media with other people in your line of work.

 Essentially, fair-use is a means to defend yourself if someone takes you to court for a copyright violation.

 Any time you make a copy of something, you need to make sure the manner in which you share it is fair to the content’s creator.
 The PANE acronym is an easy-to-remember tool, drawn from language in the Copyright Act of 1976, which you can use to ensure you are sharing content fairly: